axelcournac/3C_tutorial/README.md

 # 3C Analysis Tools

-This repository contains scripts to recreate figures in paper **Mutiscales** (2016).
+This repository contains scripts to recreate figures in paper **Final to be determined** (2016).
 For queries or help getting these running, you can contact me on mail or open an issue at the github repository.

 ## Dependencies